 Sub-score (0-100).
 Question no. 11.
 In law, there is an independent body/bodies mandated to receive and investigate cases of alleged public sector corruption.
-A 100 score is earned where all of the following conditions are met: - 1) a law mandates a specific body to receive and investigate citizens' allegations of public sector corruption, and - 2) a law establishes that the body is independent from the Executive and Legislative branches.
+A 100 score is earned where all of the following conditions are met: 1) a law mandates a specific body to receive and investigate citizens' allegations of public sector corruption, and 2) a law establishes that the body is independent from the Executive and Legislative branches.
 A 0 score is earned where no such law exists, or a law exists but it doesn't meet the two conditions described in 100.
-2.5.2.2 Practice: corruption allegations are investigated by independent body (aii\q12) Long tag: qog\std\ts\aii\q12 Original tag: aii\q12 Dataset citation: Teorell et al. (2024) Variable citation: Global Integrity and African Institute for Development Policy (2023) Merge scores:
+2.5.2.2 Practice: corruption allegations are investigated by independent body (aii_q12) Long tag: qog_std_ts_aii_q12 Original tag: aii_q12 Dataset citation: Teorell et al. (2025) Variable citation: Global Integrity and African Institute for Development Policy (2024) Merge scores: Non-missing observations in original unit: Sum: 540, Percent: 3.53 Non-missing observations in chosen unit: Sum: 520, Percent: 1.73 Lost observations in chosen unit: Sum: 20 Percent: 3.7 Description: